Sharpiless/MPI-Flow/README.md

 Code repository is under construction... 🏗️ 🚧 🔨

 ## News
-* `2023/9/13` We release the code and the pretrained model for *MPI-Flow*.
-Use it to create optical flow from single in-the-wild 2D images!
+* `2023/9/13` We release the demo code for *MPI-Flow*.
+Use it to create optical flows from single in-the-wild 2D images!

 # AdaMPI